Cherrypick14/Cherrypick14/README.md

 ## 🌐 Connect with me:
 Let's build the future together, one line of code at a time.
 Connect with me on:

-Github :  Dive into my code cave and explore the wonders : https://github.com/Cherrypick14 Linkedin : Let's connect and expand our professional networks : https://www.linkedin.com/in/cheryl-owala-423731191/
+- Github :  Dive into my code cave and explore the wonders : [Github](https://github.com/Cherrypick14)
+- Linkedin : Let's connect and expand our professional networks : [Linkedin]( https://www.linkedin.com/in/cheryl-owala-423731191/)
-X(Twitter) : Join me on a journey of tech insights, memes, and occasional cat gifs: https://x.com/OwalaCheryl
+- X(Twitter) : Join me on a journey of tech insights, memes, and occasional cat gifs: [X](https://x.com/OwalaCheryl)

 <!--